 The Council (full Council) remains the ultimate decision making body but can delegate many of its powers and duties to other groups.
 Many of these powers are delegated to the Cabinet.
-This group of six councillors takes a wide range of policy decisions.
+This group of seven councillors takes a wide range of policy decisions.
 Most of the meetings are open to the public.

 Each councillor in the Cabinet has a key role in one or more areas of Council policy.
 These are known as portfolios.
-The portfolio holders have a key role in one area.

-The Portfolios are:
+The portfolios are: